TinfoilAsteroid/EliteNext/README.md

 It's messy as I need to sort out the includes (I got in to a tangle porting from snasm to sjasmplus when snasm could no longer assemble my code).
 To run the code I have a sample eliterun.bat, all it does in run cspect with break enabled, -debug is enabled so that it always starts up in debugger (just press F1 to run).

+To install on an SD card
+copy the Build folder from the repo onto your SD card along with all the contents.
+This shoudl contain EliteN.nex alogn with the sprite pattersn NESpr01.dat to NESpr29.dat (currently 29 patterns)
+You can rename the folder on your SD card (I call it EliteN) from there use the next browser and select EliteN.nex to run the game
+As its currently got a lot of boot diagnostics, there are a few "press any key" pauses on start up, e.g. sprite diags, clear sprites. so pressing any key 2 or 3 times should get to "load commander"

+Note Load Commander is not implemented as yet.

 The keys working so far are
-1 – Front view
+1 ==> Front view
-5 – Galactic chart
+5 ==> Galactic chart
-6 – Local Chart
+6 ==> Local Chart
-7 – Local Market
+7 ==> Local Market
-8 Commander screen
+8 ==> Commander screen
-c Equipment buy screen
+c ==> Equipment buy screen
-8 Commander status
+8 ==> Commander status
-9 inventory
+9 ==> inventory
-0 Data on selected system
+0 ==> Data on selected system
-Cursors QAOP (works on charts and buy screens), left is sell, right is buy F to get Find input on galactic chart
+Cursors QAOP (works on charts and buy screens), left is sell, right is buy
+    * Note rotation is correct for stars but currently reversed for ships as I'm working on that bug T ==> Turn on and off missile locking computer (if missiles equipped) F ==> to get Find input on galactic chart
-D to centralise cursor on nearest star
+D ==> to centralise cursor on nearest star
-L Launch ship, in which case Q A are dive/climb, OP are roll, W S are throttle Pause and resume are there but I have forgot they keys as the moment, its all in keyboard.asm :)
+L ==> Launch ship, in which case Q A are dive/climb, OP are roll, W S are throttle Space => Fire laser
+Pause and resume are there but I have forgot they keys as the moment, its all in keyboard.asm :)

 I'm doing updates, generally about weekly, of udpates so far on Youtube - https://www.youtube.com/channel/UCFPWRIEGUjcGhZV2rRWU5DA